Sayrarh/Minimal-Proxy-Article-Guide-on-Celo/README.md

-# Multi-Sig Wallet Minimal Proxy on Celo and its Application in Smart Contracts
+# Multi-Sig Wallet Minimal Proxy on Celo and Its Application in Smart Contracts

 ---